ax330d/misc/build-instructions.md

 $ make (second make required when makefile has been changed)
 ```

+I recommend running build first without -fsanitize=address to avoid build
+issues.
+After first dry-run you can build with AddressSanitizer.

 After build your binary will be located in: ./perl